 These are some well-known examples of closed loop mobile payments:

-Below you can see how Atlanta Light Bulbs utilises this payment method, which helps speed up the payment process for customers and creates a more seamless shopping experience.
+Below you can see how Atlanta Light Bulbs utilizes this payment method, which helps speed up the payment process for customers and creates a more seamless shopping experience.

 Rather than transferring money through mobile banking apps, users now have the option to transfer money quickly and securely through a wide range of platforms: